 Other pink plants may be the result of genetic mutations.

 For example, some cacti have a mutation that causes them to produce pink flowers instead of the usual white or yellow ones.

 Some plants are pink because they contain anthocyanins.
 These are water-soluble pigments that give plants their color.

-Anthocyanins can be found in the flowers, leaves, and even in the plant stems.
+Anthocyanins can be found in flowers, leaves, and plant stems.

 Frequently Asked Questions about 10 Pink Hanging Plants